nguyensjsu/fa21-202-team-allstars/weekly journals/Sachin Pothukuchi.md

 Blockers: LevelHandler is still sending values back to the level that dont change depending on who gets hit, etc.

+Simplicity: LevelHandler still has excess functions that the other classes can handle as they get developed, removed them.

 ## Week 4

 Things done the previous week: Decorator color change, bullet fix, levelHandler now sending back values based on the current health of respective tanks.